 (iv) CLOSING DELIVERIES.
 Seller shall have delivered cjoh@co.ulster.ny.usat the Closing all documents required from Seller under this Agreement.

+(v) REPRESENTATIONS AND WARRANTIES.
+All of the representations and warranties of Seller set forth herein shall be true in all material respects as of the Closing Date.

 6.2 SELLER’S CONDITIONS PRECEDENT TO CLOSING.
 The obligation of Seller to sell the Premises and close the transaction contemplated hereby is subject to satisfaction of each of the following conditions precedent, the satisfaction of which shall be determined solely by Seller in the exercise of its reasonable judgment (unless a different standard is stated).
 Any of these conditions precedent may be waived by Seller in Seller's sole discretion.